RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 .. literalinclude:: ../../data/configs_for_docs/supervised_embeddings_config_1.yml
     :language: yaml

-The ``supervised_embeddings`` pipeline supports any language that can be tokenized.
+The ``supervised_embeddings`` pipeline supports any language that can be whitespace tokenized.
 By default it uses whitespace for tokenization.
 You can customize the setup of this pipeline by adding or changing components.
 Here are the default components that make up the ``supervised_embeddings`` pipeline:

 .. literalinclude:: ../../data/configs_for_docs/supervised_embeddings_config_2.yml
     :language: yaml